APPENDICES

 Name Arrived Settled Profile

-Jean-Baptiste Chenet dit LA GARENNE 01 Aug 1785 BR?, StJ? born 23 Oct 1732, baptized 11 Feb 1733, St.-Pierre-du-Nord, Île St.-Jean; son of Jean CHENET dit LA GARENNE & Anne POTIER; married Anne-Hippolythe DOIRON, daughter of Paul DOIRON & Marguerite MICHEL, either Île St.-Jean or France; deported to France 1758, age 26; on list of Acadians at Nantes, France, Sep 1784, called Jean LA GARENNE, with wife Anne DOIRON & no children; sailed to LA on Le Beaumont, age 55; moved to St.-Jacques?; died by Aug 1788, when his wife was listed in a census at St.-Jacques as a widow
+Jean-Baptiste CHÊNET dit LA GARENNE 01 Aug 1785 BR?, StJ? born 23 Oct 1732, Havre-St.-Pierre, baptized 11 Feb 1733, St.-Pierre-du-Nord, Île St.-Jean; son of Jean CHÊNET dit LA GARENNE & Anne POTIER; at Havre-aux-Sauvages, Île St.-Jean, in Aug 1752, age 22[sic]; married Anne-Hippolythe, daughter of Paul DOIRON & Marguerite MICHEL, either Île St.-Jean or France; deported to France 1758, age 26; on list of Acadians at Nantes, France, Sep 1784, called Jean LA GARENNE, with wife Anne DOIRON & no children; sailed to LA on Le Beaumont, age 55; moved to St.-Jacques?; died by Aug 1788, when his wife was listed in St.-Jacques census as a widow

 NOTES

 Did he & his wife ever have children?
-Did they go first to the Baton Rouge district with the majority of the passengers from Le Beaumont then move downriver to St.-Jacques a couple of years later, or did they go from New Orleans straight to St.-Jacques?
-Very few Acadians who came to LA in 1785 chose to settle at St.-Jacques.
+Did they go first to the Baton Rouge District with the majority of the passengers from Le Beaumont & then move downriver to St.-Jacques a couple of years later, or did they go from New Orleans straight to St.-Jacques?
+Very few Acadians who came to LA in 1785 chose to settle at St.-Jacques because so little land in that oldest of Acadian settlements was still available.
 See Appendix

 [top of page LA GARENNE]